Marg0ti/MVC-musica/README.md

 <table>
 <tr>
 <td>
   Music MVC in which you can perform CRUD actions on artists and their albums.
+It also has a user registration system.
 </td>
 </tr>
 </table>

-## Site

 ### Landing Page
 This is a project in which you can perform various CRUD operations on artists and their albums.